 Another company called CommentSold integrates the features of shoppable livestreaming into existing social media platforms like Facebook and Instagram or on brands’ own apps.
 When you run a live event on one of those apps, CommentSold allows users to purchase, track, interact, comment and review all inside the app.
 CommentSold expects to handle $1 billion in transaction value in 2020.

 Why It Works

-Mark Yuan and Zoe Zhang of New York-based consulting firm And Luxe have been advising livestreamers since the technology took off four years ago.
+Mark Yuan and Zoe Zhang of New York-based data analytics consulting firm And Luxe have been advising livestreamers since the technology took off four years ago.
 They point out some important factors that make shoppable livestreaming work.
 The first is having a single app with an integrated platform for shopping, paying, tracking shipments, customer service and reviewing.
 When consumers have to use more than one app, they distracted or discouraged and they drop off.

 But as important as having the right technology is, it’s not all that’s needed.
 Yuan and Zhang say that while “a popular live streamer can sell anything,” the right content is critical.
 Their key elements for successful shoppable livestreaming are: